Scroll Top

 Attorney Rayburn has years of experience as a criminal defense attorney in Massachusetts and understands you need someone who will compassionately and vigorously protect your Constitutional rights during this stressful experience.

-Criminal Defense Attorney Susan M. Rayburn - Boston Criiminal Trial Attorney
+Criminal Defense Boston Attorney Susan M. Rayburn - Boston Criminal Trial Attorney

 Susan M. Rayburn